dinhdiep/MONOD2/getting_started.md

 ```

 ##Step 2.
 Prepare list of paths to all your BAM files.
-Below, I have indicated that there are three BAM files in the folder named "BAMfiles" that is located in one directory above.
-Make sure to correct Linux paths to your BAM files to ensure that they can be found.
+Below, I have indicated that there are four BAM files in the folder named "BAMfiles" that is located in one directory above.
+Make sure to provide the correct Linux paths to your BAM files to ensure that they can be found.
 This software have been tested only on BAM files generated using BisReadMapper, other aligner may result in erroneous methylation haplotype calls.

 Example list: